- Fly from London to Georgetown, arriving late afternoon. We stay in a comfortable lodge close to the Botanical Gardens.

 - Accommodation: Georgetown, 1-night on full board basis.

-- This morning we travel first by motorised canoe and then by vehicle to Ogle Airport for a chartered flight over hundreds of kilometres of unbroken tropical rainforest to Iwokrama River Lodge and Research Station.
+- This morning we transfer to Ogle Airport for a scheduled light aircraft flight over hundreds of kilometres of unbroken tropical rainforest to Iwokrama River Lodge and Research Station.
+We land at the village of Fairview in the Iwokrama Rainforest, and it is then a short drive to our lodge.

 - Accommodation: Iwokrama River Lodge, 2-nights on full board basis